Land of the Long White Cloud

 Day 3 : Bay of Islands

 Today the choice is yours to view the Bay of Islands from the water or visit Cape Reinga, New Zealand’s most northern point where the Pacific Ocean and the Tasman Sea’s crash together.
-Choose from either a Cape Reinga Day Trip with lunch, Cape Brett Hole in Rock Cruise, Dolphin Eco Encounter (includes viewing or swimming option), or the historic and more leisurely Cream Trip Cruise.
+Choose from either a Cape Reinga Day Trip with lunch, Cape Brett Hole in Rock Cruise, Dolphin Eco Encounter (includes viewing option), or the historic and more leisurely Cream Trip Cruise.

 Day 4 : Bay of Islands - Auckland (240 kms)